 Impact

-A use‑after‑free bug in the network component of Google Chrome allows a remote attacker to execute arbitrary code by delivering a specially crafted HTML page.
-This issue is rated critical in Chromium’s internal severity scale, indicating that successful exploitation can lead to full system compromise, including data theft or further lateral movement.
+A use‑after‑free bug in the network component of Google Chrome allows a remote attacker to execute arbitrary code by delivering a crafted HTML page.
+The flaw is classified as CWE‑416 (Use‑After‑Free) and CWE‑825 (Incorrect Resource Management), and is rated critical in Chromium’s internal severity scale, indicating that exploitation can lead to full system compromise, including data theft and lateral movement.

 Affected Systems